pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 part: 2
 ---

 If today, you were to start a new project _from scratch_, would you choose a front-end framework and build a single-page application?
 In some circles, that certainly feels like the default option.
 You get everything you need, you can build on what others have built, and it's trendy.
 As we've seen from the rest of the book, the default option isn't the _modest_ option.
 You're conjoined to a community that's ambitious, in a hurry and competitive.
-Your dependency stack is tall and brittle, and the toolkit's size is disproportionate to your needs.
+Your dependency stack is tall and brittle, and the toolkit's size is **disproportionate to your needs and the needs of your users**.

 There is, however, a way to build apps, today, using _modern_ JavaScript, but that uses more modest practices.

 In the last chapter, we've covered three ways to build modest JavaScript: Sprinkles, [Stimulus][stimulus] and Spot view-models.

-Can we use all three in the same project?
-You bet.
-Know the basics of how the browser works, and the three build up on each other.
-It won't feel like you're learning three distinct approaches, it'll feel like a gradient of options.
+Can we use all three in the same project? **You bet.** Know the basics of how the browser works, and the three build up on each other.

+**It won't feel like you're learning three distinct approaches, it'll feel like a gradient of options.**

 [stimulus]: https://stimulusjs.org